 Modern science is revealing everyday just how dynamic and intricate this subconscious response system is.
 The autonomic nervous system helps us process EVERYTHING as we move through life – from what food we put in our bodies, to how we process an emotional break-up, to how we deal with tensions at work, to how we continue to function after certain trauma that our conscious mind refuses to deal with.
 Everything we experience has an imprint on our bodies and is being processed in real time without our conscious attention.

 By directly accessing these systems through the body – Acupuncture aims to help you get out of your own way to healing.
-However, it is still a passive engagement on the part of the person making their way to their acupuncturist.
-I always hope that patients’ experience with Acupuncture and Chinese Medicine results in the proper catalyst to help them embark on their personal journey towards taking a more proactive role in tapping into, trusting, and engaging that intelligence on their own.
+However, it is nonetheless a passive engagement on the part of the person making their way to their acupuncturist.
+I always hope that patients’ experience with Acupuncture serves as a catalyst to spur their personal journey towards taking a more proactive role in tapping into, trusting, and engaging that intelligence on their own.
 How can we empower individuals to harness their own ability to consciously attune their own nervous systems?

 Throughout my studies and practice I continue to be in awe of what Eastern Medicine has distilled and dissected about what we call in the West the “mind-body” connection.
 This is a connection we are only beginning to tease through in the West and is why mindful meditative practices are getting so much more attention lately.
 As a consequence of understanding this connection we are only now beginning to study and understand the scientific basis for the benefits of internal practices like meditation, and other mindful practices on our health.